 To my surprise, I came in second in the whole course !
 How could that happen ! ?
 After all, I had only 1 distinction out of 6 subjects while several of my course-mates had 4, 3 and 2 distinctions.

 God is good.
-Not only I had managed to do well in Mathematics when I was so close to failing the whole exam, I had done so well at the end instead.
+Not only I had managed to do well in Mathematics when I was so close to failing the subject and the whole exam, I had done so well surprisingly at the end.

 My results were 1 distinction, 4 As and 1 B. The classmate who came in first had 4 distinctions and 2 As.
 Another classmate had 4 distinctions, 1 A and 1 D. Some had 3 distinctions, 2 As and 1 D.